lucass-carneiro/SURGE/DTU/design/characters/hera.md

 - Not rich, but also not poor.
 - Prefers to take the buss around and never misses the opportunity to pick a fight.

-### Presentation

-- Very short trimmed hair.
-- Wears a cap almost always.
-- Wears an ear stretcher.
-- Prefers loose hoodies, loose track pants and comfortable sneakers.
-- When not hitting the gym or kicking ass in a fight, she is always clean and smells like flower deodorant.
-- Middle class.
-Doesn't live neither frugally nor lavishly.

 ### Dialogue

 - Usually the loudest voice in the room.